Stuycs-K/final-project-8-cheny-dongr/WORKLOG.md

 continue with zombie class, added temporary garden background and tempory zombie movement code
 ### May24
 added the animation for zombie walking and dying
+### May25
+projectile damaging zombie, projectile disappear after use, got conversion of zombie position to plant grid

 ## Rui Dong